Everywhere I hear the sound of marching, charging feet, boy

 On that day, more than 10,000 protestors marched on the embassy.
 They were protesting America's war in Vietnam, and demanding that the British government withdraw its verbal support for the war.
 British authorities turned back the protestors using police mounted on horses, leading to the injury of more than 70 people and the arrests of more than 200.
 Jagger was there, and reportedly suggested that protestors should prepare for future rallies by training their own cavalry.

 The London event was violent, but it was still small compared to the political crises in other cities, which were more frequent and sustained.
 In France, hundreds of thousands of students and workers took the streets to protest a wide range of social and political issues.
 These protestors erected barricades and battled police with cobblestones torn from the streets.
 (Tearing up cobblestones is something of a tradition there: those pavés, as they're called in French, also played a large role in the street conflicts of the French Revolution.)

-"Hey, think the time is right for a palace revolution / 'Cause where I live the game to play is compromise solution"
+'Cause where I live the game to play is compromise solution

 Most of the lyrics in "Street Fighting Man" offer a pretty general political commentary, but these lines can be read more specifically.